 Danish duo SOFTWAVE impressed on their debut London live performance in 2017.

 A remixed version of the EP, naturally titled ‘Together Alone – The Remixes’ actually managed to improve several of the numbers, particularly with Jerry’s Alternate Version of the catchy ‘On & On & On’.
-Catrine and Jerry took time out for a lengthy chat with The Electricity Club.
+Catrine and Jerry took time out for a lengthy chat.

 Which artists have inspired SOFTWAVE, whether synthy or not?

 Catrine: Before knowing about ERASURE and the existence of electronic music at all, the female vocalists who inspired me the most was Celine Dion, Tina Turner, Madonna, Gwen Stefani and Avril Lavigne.
 You might think that’s quit an unusual mix, and it is.
 I have always liked listening to different kind of music to discover new artists and new sounds.
 I got to know about Celine Dion, after seeing the world premiere of ‘Titanic’ in 1997.
 ‘My Heart Will Go On’ is therefore my favourite of hers, and yes, I have been singing it A LOT since 😉

 Tina Turner inspired me because I saw the movie ‘What’s Love Got To Do With It’, an authentic movie about her tough life experiences.
 I was amazed about her strong attitude and not to forget her deep and extremely powerful vocal.